WilliamBonvini/PolimiNotes/Autonomous_Agents_and_Multiagent_Systems/notes[AAaMS].md

 3. <u>Efficiency</u>
    The bargaining solution returned by the function $f$ must be *Pareto Efficient*.
-   The meaning of Pareto Efficiency is explained right after the listing of these properties.

 4. <u>Invariance</u>
    The solution that is returned by $f$ should not change if the utilities are linear changes.
    if I multiply all the utilities by $\alpha$, then the final outcome that is selected as the bargaining solution will be multiplied by $\alpha$ $\to$ it scales but does not change.